sashankvempati/RoomApp/index.md

 - Off campus interviews for companies, projects, etc., but need a more professional setting than a coffee shop and require
 - Need more amenities than what a library offers (This could vary based on the room)
 - Location- wise: need to wait nearby a specific place but going home is too far away
-- *(Maybe)* Region- specific areas: Bad weather (strong winds, heavy rains, thunderstorms, heat waves, etc.), and need shelter for a couple of hours.
+- *(Maybe)* Region- specific areas: Bad weather (strong winds, heavy rains, thunderstorms, heat waves, etc.), and need a place to stay for a couple of hours.

 #### Why I'm using residential homes instead of commercially owned buildings like WeWork or Regus
 - Less capital to start off with in the beginning (No huge buildings are required to lease or buy, just security equipment for homes and making sure everything runs smoothly for hosts)